pirsch-analytics/docs/docs/get-started/frontend-integration.md

 # Website Integration

 Our JavaScript snippet is the easiest way to integrate pirsch into your website.
-If you don't want to load javascript in the frontend, have a look at our [backend solution](/get-started/backend-integration) which offers the same functionality.
+If you don't want to load javascript on your website, have a look at our [server-side solution](/get-started/backend-integration).

 ## Adding Pirsch to Your Website

-Once you have created an account, you can add Pirsch to your website.
+After you have created an account, you can add Pirsch to your website.

 1. Open the dashboard and click on **Add Domain** in the menu.
 2. Enter the hostname of your website (such as **example.com**) and select a subdomain and time zone you wish to use for the Pirsch dashboard.